evil-shrike/SourceFilesProcessor/README.md

 ### basePath
 Base path where to search files.
 If not specified script folder will be used.
+Can be specified positionaly (the 1st).

 ### include
-Mask of files to process, e.g. '*.cs'.
+Mask of files to process.
+Example: "*.cs" or "*.cs,*.java,*.js"

 ### fixEncoding
 Switch to enable fixing encoding of all files to utf-8 (if it defers).